-The Third Islamic Finance Leadership Programme, to be held at Clare College, University of Cambridge – Cambridge Islamic Finance Leadership Programme (Cambridge-IFLP) – will help to prepare the next generation of outstanding leaders in Islamic banking & finance by providing them with unique mentoring opportunities, rigorous leadership training from renowned leaders, and industry-specific perspectives through case studies specifically written for this programme.
+The Fourth Islamic Finance Leadership Programme, to be held at Clare College, University of Cambridge – Cambridge Islamic Finance Leadership Programme (Cambridge-IFLP) – will help to prepare the next generation of outstanding leaders in Islamic banking & finance by providing them with unique mentoring opportunities, rigorous leadership training from renowned leaders, and industry-specific perspectives through case studies specifically written for this programme.

 Those selected for the Cambridge-IFLP will be eligible to receive Cambridge IFA Certificate in Islamic Finance Leadership.